Jesuzaine5/Jesuzaine5/README.md

 - 👋 Hi, I’m @Jesuzaine5
 - 👀 I’m interested in Programming,SAP, AWS, Testing and Machine Learning
-- 🌱 I’m currently learning a vast info about information technology
+- 🌱 I’m currently learning a vast info about information technology and so on
 - 💞️ I’m looking to collaborate on experienced developers with the same likes as well
 - 📫 How to reach me- selfless.16.jen@gmail.com